alextyner/inverse-kinematics-java/README.md

 # Inverse-Kinematics

-See a demo that follow some parametric functions at https://pages.github.ncsu.edu/atyner/Inverse-Kinematics
+See a demo that follows some parametric functions at https://pages.github.ncsu.edu/atyner/Inverse-Kinematics